become a wildlife biologist

 Biologists study organisms.
-There are many specialties of biology.
-Biologists study organisms and then most specialize in a certain area of biology such as microbiology, marine biology, or wildlife biology.
-The focus of this article is on wildlife biologists.
-These biologists are most concerned about wildlife’s impact on their environment as well as human’s impact on their ecosystem.
-Their efforts directly impact the preservation or protection of wildlife and it’s habitat.
+However, many specialize in a certain area of biology such as microbiology, marine biology, or wildlife biology.
+This article, will focus on wildlife biologists.
+Because these biologists are most concerned how wildlife and humans impact the environment, their efforts directly impact the preservation or protection of wildlife.
+Watch a video to learn what a wildlife biologist does.

 How to Become a Wildlife Biologist